-Creating a Product Config File
+Creating the Product Config File

 Extracting a product configuration file, an externalized config that lives outside of Ops Manager, can make it easier to manage multiple foundations as well as help with: